langchain-ai/langgraph/docs/docs/cloud/quick_start.md

 # Quick Start
-This quick start guide will cover how to develop an application for LangGraph Cloud, run it locally in Docker, and call the APIs to invoke a graph.
+This quick start guide will cover how to build a simple chatbot with LangGraph, deploy it to LangGraph Cloud, use the LangGraph Studio to visualize and test it out, and use the LangGraph Cloud SDK to interact with it.

 ## Set up local files